felipe0328/PlayerWonChallenge/README.md

 * AdService: Get Ads from the PlayerWon Server.
 * Clock: Get Current Time and parse the time from string to a time object.

+Each layer should conects with another using interfaces.

 ## Paths
 | Request Type | Endpoint | Description |
 |:-- |:-- |:-- |